-Coming soon!
-In Laura's next novel, Mud and Glass, life is straightforward for Dr. Celeste Carlucci, a professor at Krasnia's finest university.
+Out now!
+In Laura's new novel, Mud and Glass, life is straightforward for Dr. Celeste Carlucci, a professor at Krasnia's finest university.
 She wants tenure.
 She wants to know why the Purple River delta disappears as fast as the river can create it.
 And she wants to maintain her problematic friendship with her colleague, the feisty and infamous Dr. Hypatia "Pace" Garoux.
 Straightforward, that is, until Pace involves Celeste in her research.
 Before she knows it, Celeste is being shot at from a hovering helicopter, knifed in an abduction attempt, attacked on a moonlit mountain path, and followed by shadowy minions all because she and Pace are on the trail of the Littoral Codex, an ancient and indecipherable book, and the key to understanding it: a set of glass tablets, long thought lost, that can reveal the book's hidden text.
 The race is on between Celeste and a collection of odd and alarming foes to bring the book and the tablets together at last!
 Mud and Glass combines riotous adventure, a fond satire of academic life, and a stirring manifesto of resistance against a nascent totalitarian regime.

 A deliberate subversion of adventure, fantasy and satire tropes, After the Bloodwood Staff is a brilliant and unexpected ride.